wp-plugins/instateam-instagram-importer/readme.txt

 * Shortcode supports a custom CSS class name of your own choosing.
 * Shortcode supports an optional “photos” parameter that lets you specify the number of images to return in the grid.
 * Support for responsive web breakpoints!!!
 * When clicked, individual photos launch into a responsive lightbox (courtesy of Magnific Popup).
+This is set with the lightbox=yes parameter.
 * Ability to unlink account at any time.

 == Installation ==